fhbzc/CSS_program/README.md

 If you want to add new information via pull requests, please edit the content in the files we created (i.e. Master/PhD Programs; Researchers; Industry Groups), and follow the format used in the existing document.

+We thank everyone who contributes to the project.

+## Acknowledgement
+This is a grassroots project initiated by PhD students in computational social science, and it won't be what it is without the contributions from the broad open-source community.
+Please refer to the contributors to view the full list of contributors.

+Particularly, we want to recognize people who help start, and make significant contributions to the project: [Hongbo Fang](https://scholar.google.com/citations?user=tMNsrlQAAAAJ&hl=zh-CN), [Yulin Yu](https://yulin-yu.github.io/)

+## Contact
+Please reach out to *Hongbo Fang* via fanghongdoublebo@gmail.com

+## Development Status
+To do:
+Add Researchers
+Add Industry Groups
+Add non-US researchers/programs
+Add Chinese translation